maqifrnswa/DecodingPrimer/index.md

    1. "Encrypting"
    1. "Encoding"
 1. Recognize/guess starting points when you find an encrypted/encoded message
-1. Give starting points for what to do when it is not clear

 ## How to encrypt/encode a message

 To figure out how to decode, you first have to know how a messages are encoded in the first place.
 To make things easier, you can think of encoding as some combination of the following 2 processes:

 * **Encrypting** is taking the message and rearranging or substituting the characters to hide a message.
-In other words, encrypting keeps the same _character set_ (e.g., ASCII characters a-z A-Z and arabic numerals 0-9) but changes their meaning or order.
+In other words, encrypting keeps the same _character set_ (e.g., ASCII characters a-z A-Z and arabic numerals 0-9) but substituties one for another or rearranges their order.
 For example, reversing the order of characters would encrypt `hello` as `olleh`.
 These methods are called **ciphers**
 *  **Encoding** is kind of the converse of encrypting in that it keeps the message the same, just represents it in a different way.
 For example, Morse code would encode `hello` as `.... . .-.. .-.. ---`.
 These methods are called **codings**

 That's basically it!
 To create an encoded/encrypted message, you do some combination of one or more of the above.
 To decrypt, you just do the opposite.
 The game then becomes, "how do I recoginize if I need to decrypt or decode, and which do I use?"
 To do that, we first can learn about common encryption and encoding techniques